PaasmerIoT/Paasmer_Edge_Docker_V3_0/README.md

 * Wohooo!
 That's all.
 You device is now expected to be connected with Paasmer platform and you can manage the Device from Paasmer WEBUI

 #### Machine Learning Cloud Initialization
-* After successfully activating the license, You can find `Machine Learning` tab on the Device page in Web UI.
+* After successfully activating the license, If you purchsed a license which includes Machine Learning, you can find `Machine Learning` tab on the Device page in Web UI.

 * Click on `Create` button, Enter a unique Model name for your model and that must be alphanumeric without any spaces[a-z A-Z 0-9].
 * Then Upload the sample dataset (any .csv format file) and click on `upload` button.